-SPEA-M 621 Seminar in Teaching Public and Environmental Affairs (2 cr.)
+SPEA-M 721 Seminar in Teaching Public and Environmental Affairs (2 cr.)
 This course is designed for Ph.D. students in SPEA's public policy, public affairs, and environmental science programs.
-Course will focus on a number of topics equally relevant to those students currently teaching and to students who expect future teaching assignments.
-Emphasis on student/teacher interaction, interest, and ethics.
+Course will focus on a number of topics equally relevant to those students currently teaching, as well as, for future teaching assignments.
+Emphasis on student/teach interaction, interest, evaluation, and ethics.